 “Ms. Ericson has already made her mark on Riverside” said Principal Tonya Williams, “She has shown herself to be a leader.
-When I interviewed her, I immediately knew that she was the perfect person… as a lot of our visions align.”
+When I interviewed her, I immediately knew that she was the perfect person.”

 Ericson was born in Florida but grew up in Illinois, where she went to Northern Illinois University to study English, history, and women’s studies.
 She also got her masters in education from St. Ambrose University in Iowa.